(Said every spicy-brained human ever.)

 No pressure = more likely to do it again.

 Trying to meditate after a full-on day?
-Yeah
+Yeah… no.

 Your body might need to blow off steam first: